 The most critical factor to consider when you’re thinking about getting a storm door is the climate of your region.
 If you live in Ohio or Michigan, you can be subjected to everything from severe winter storms and torrential downpours to high winds.
 Exposing your main door to these elements can result in higher energy costs, a colder home and a door that looks old before its time.

 There are many important factors to consider when you’re deciding whether your home requires a storm door:

 1. Your Climate

 If you live in an area that gets quite hot, you might not want a storm door.
 The U.S. Department of Energy recommends against storm doors if your entry gets more than two or three hours of direct sunlight every day.
 In this case, the storm door can trap heat and may even damage your entry door.
 If you still want a storm door, consider one with low-emissive glass or vents.

 If you have a newer, energy-efficient, well-sealed front door, and your main concern is reducing energy loss, you may not need a storm door.
 Additionally, if your front entry is well-protected by a large overhang or covered porch, you might not need a storm door.

 Conversely, if you have an older door, a storm door can help you prevent heat loss, especially if you have a wooden door.
 Drafts around your entry door could be a sign that your door has warped over the years and no longer provides you with the insulation you need.

 3. Your Budget

 Installing a storm door is much more economical than replacing a front door entirely.
 Storm doors come in a variety of styles and price ranges.
-If the idea of a stylish new front door is appealing, consider a quality storm door to improve the looks of your home as well as your home security and energy efficiency at a lower cost.
+If the idea of a stylish new front door is appealing, consider a quality storm door.
+It’s a great investment that will give you the advantages of improving the look of your home, adding home security and increasing energy efficiency at a lower cost.